 Bill Turnbull's powerful documentary got plenty of people talking about the various treatment options he tried.
-One of our Specialist Nurses answers some commonly asked questions.
+One of our expert Clinical Nurse Specialists answers some commonly asked questions.

 Many of you had questions and comments about the show.
 Here, one of our Specialist Nurses, Sophie, answers some commonly asked questions.